Cuisine of Wisconsin: Beer

 Besides its "cheesehead" status, Wisconsin has a reputation for alcohol consumption.
 Common traits of "drinking culture" are embedded in Wisconsin traditions, from festivals and holidays to everyday life.
 Many large breweries were founded in Wisconsin, largely in Milwaukee, which gained the epithet "Brew City" before the turn of the century.
 Miller Brewing Company, Pabst Brewing Company, Joseph Schlitz Brewing Company (all from and originally based in Milwaukee) and Jacob Leinenkugel Brewing Company all began as local businesses before entering the national and international markets.

 Wisconsin has experienced a resurgence in this industry, however, with numerous microbreweries and craft beers now being created and exported.
 Several other favorites include Ale Asylum, Capital, Sprecher, and New Glarus, the latter being well known for the Spotted Cow Farmhouse Ale.
+New Glarus is also known for refusing to sell their liquor outside of Wisconsin, which was originally to meet demand but has since become a marketing tactic.

 Cooking with beer is also common across the state.
 Wisconsinites boil or braise their sausages (especially bratwursts) in several types of beer (most often a Pilsner) with butter and onions, and beer batter fish, typically walleye or perch.
 Beer-battered cheese curds and onion rings are also typical fare.

 Beer cheese soup is usually made from a variety of beer and a sharp cheddar or more mild colby cheese, with sausage, potatoes, and green onions.

-Another recipe involving alcohol is "beer butt" or "beer can" chicken (similar to drunken chicken), a vernacular meal involving a whole chicken slow-roasted, typically over a fire, with a can of usually amber beer directly inserted into the poultry's cavity.
+Another recipe involving alcohol is "beer butt" or "beer can" chicken (similar to drunken chicken), a meal involving a whole chicken slow-roasted, typically over a fire, with a can of usually amber beer directly inserted into the poultry's cavity.

 Other

 Besides beer, Wisconsinites also drink large quantities of brandy, often mixed into the unique Badger libation, the "brandy Old Fashioned," which can be sweet, sour, or press.
 Another though considerably more recent brandy-based cocktail is the Wisconsin Badger, derived from a mix of brandy, cranberry juice, and cherry schnapps.

 Pewaukee, Wisconsin is also home to the alcoholic beverage RumChata, described as an horchata recipe containing the primary ingredients of rum and Wisconsin cream.

+The bloody Mary has long been popular in Wisconsin, traditionally served with a 5-ounce "sidecar" or "pony" of beer.
+The 2000s-2010s U.S. trend of extravagant and meal-sized bloody Mary garnishes, including cheese curds, large portions of bacon, entire fried chickens, and other similar toppings, originated at Sobelman's Bar on the Near West Side of Milwaukee and spread through social media.